-According to the ICMJE Recommendations, editors who make final decisions about manuscripts should recuse themselves from editorial decisions if they have conflicts of interest or relationships that pose potential conflicts related to articles under consideration.
-Editorial team members must not use information gained through working with manuscripts for private gain.
+According to the ICMJE Recommendations, Editor-in-chief who makes final decisions about manuscripts should recuse oneself from editorial decisions if one has conflicts of interest or relationships that pose potential conflicts related to articles under consideration.
+Editor-in-chief, Associate editors and Editorial board members must not use information gained through working with manuscripts for private gain.
 Guest editors should follow these same procedures.